codatio/codat-docs/docs/introduction/migration.md

 ## Managed migrations

-For other platforms where we do not yet support the self service migration route, or if you have special considerations or concerns, Codat's solutions team offer a managed migration pathway.
+For other platforms where we do not yet support the self service migration route, or if you have special considerations or concerns, Codat's solutions team offers a managed migration pathway.

 :::note Supported integrations